Eye Injuries Affecting your Daily Life

 • Excessive linking of the affected eye

-Sometimes the symptoms of corneal abrasions may be similar to other eye conditions or injuries, so it is always preferable to consult a doctor and know about the cause of the condition.
-If there is something in the eye, a doctor can examine it and use eye stain to see surface of cornea.
-Do not try to rub or remove anything from cornea yourself, a doctor can safely remove it without any harm.
+Sometimes, the symptoms of corneal abrasions may be similar to other eye conditions or injuries, so it is always preferable to consult a doctor and know the cause.
+If something is in the eye, a doctor can examine it and use eye stain to see the cornea’s surface.
+Do not try to rub or remove anything from the cornea yourself; a doctor can safely remove it without any harm.

-• Chemical burns – The chemical eye injuries occur when any type of chemical enters the eye.
-An immediate medical care is needed in this case.
-Chemical burns may lead to loss of vision and sometimes loss of an eye too.
-Eye injuries caused by chemicals also occur when eye gets exposed to concentrated aerosals and fumes.
-Alkali burns having high ph, acid burns caused by chemicals having low ph and irritants like pepper spray having neutral ph are the three types of chemical burns.
+1. Chemical burns– Chemical eye injuries occur when any chemical enters the eye.
+Immediate medical care is needed in this case.
+Chemical burns may lead to loss of vision and sometimes loss of an eye, too.
+Eye injuries caused by chemicals also occur when exposed to concentrated aerosols and fumes.
+Alkali burns have low pH chemicals that cause high pH, acid burns, and irritants like pepper spray have neutral pH, which are the three types of chemical burns.
 Symptoms of chemical burns are:

-In this type of eye injury the doctor would wash your eyes and ensure that eye gets thoroughly cleaned.
-It depends on the chemical involved and he may test the ph of the eye and continue washing till it gets back to normal.
-The doctor would wipe the irritant from the eye and may also use anaesthetic medicated eye drops and eye medicine to make washing less painful.
+In this type of eye injury, the doctor would wash your eyes and ensure that your eye gets thoroughly cleaned.
+It depends on the chemical involved; he may test the eye’s pH and continue washing until it returns to normal.
+The doctor would wipe the irritant from the eye and may also use anesthetic medicated eye drops and eye medicine to make washing less painful.

-• Hyphema – Hyphema refers to the condition in which blood gets collected in the anterior eye chamber blocking vision completely or partially.
-Hyphema is caused by trauma of the eye followed by increased pressure inside eye.
+1. Hyphema– Hyphema refers to the condition where blood gets collected in the anterior eye chamber, blocking vision completely or partially.
+Hyphema is caused by eye trauma followed by increased pressure inside the eye.
 Common symptoms may include:

-There is no treatment required in mild cases but immediate medical assistance could be required in severe condition.
-The blood usually gets absorbed in few days but when bleeding does not stop visit your health care specialist.
-He would advise you for bed rest and may provide some sedative eye medicines and drops to reduce pressure inside eye.
+No treatment is required in mild cases, but immediate medical assistance could be required in severe conditions.
+The blood usually gets absorbed in a few days, but when bleeding does not stop, visit your health care specialist.
+He would advise you for bed rest and may provide some sedative eye medicines and drops to reduce pressure inside the eye.

-• Bruising or Black eye – Ecchymosis is a common name of black eye which occurs from some type of eye injury.
-It causes tissue around the eye to be bruised and produces the characteristic blue-black discoloration.
-Fracture deep inside skull also cause black eye to both eyes.
-People getting black eye get signs like bruising and swelling of eye lids and soft tissue around the injured part.
-When the bruise gets better, it becomes green or yellow before it disappear.
-The treatment for black eye would include using an ice on affected area, bed rest and medication named ibuprofen as prescribed by doctor
+1. Bruising or Black eye– Ecchymosis is a common name for black eye, which occurs from some eye injury.
+It causes tissue around the eye to be bruised, producing the characteristic blue-black discoloration.
+Fractures deep inside the skull also cause black eyes in both eyes.
+People with black eyes get signs like bruising and swelling of eyelids and soft tissue around the injured part.
+When the bruise improves, it becomes green or yellow before disappearing.
+The treatment for a black eye would include using ice on the affected area, bed rest, and medication named ibuprofen, as prescribed by a doctor.

-• Fracture of the orbit – The bony structure around the eye is orbit and when the bones around the eye gets break, it is called orbital fracture.
+1. Fracture of the orbit – The bony structure around the eye is the orbit; when the bones around the eye break, it is called orbital fracture.
 The bones break when something hits or strikes the face.
-Fracture of orbit floor (blowout fracture) is common but sometimes other parts of the orbit also fracture and in some cases eyeball gets damaged too.
-Symptoms like bruising, swelling around eye, double vision and numbness of cheek, nose or teeth are common in blowout fractures.
-Surgery would be required when condition becomes worse else antibiotics are given to treat the infection and for reducing pain
+Fractures of the orbit floor (blowout fracture) are common, but sometimes other parts of the orbit also fracture, and in some cases, the eyeball gets damaged too.
+Symptoms like bruising, swelling around the eye, double vision, and numbness of the cheek, nose, or teeth are common in blowout fractures.
+Surgery is required when the condition worsens; otherwise, antibiotics are given to treat the infection and reduce pain.

 Preventive measures to avoid eye injuries

-Eye injuries very frequently occurs at the rate of more than 1000 each day, causing 100000 cases of disabled and leads to permanent and temporary loss of vision.
-Eye injuries can be prevented by following some preventive measures at home, workplace or at play.
+Eye injuries very frequently occur at the rate of more than 1000 each day, causing 100000 cases of disability and leading to permanent and temporary loss of vision.
+Eye injuries can be prevented by following some preventive measures at home, in the workplace, or at play.

 • Always wash your hands after using household chemicals

-• Provide lights and handrails at the staircase area
+• Provide lights and handrails in the staircase area

-• Keep spray nozzles at distance from face
+• Keep spray nozzles at a distance from the face

-• Paints, pesticides and fertilisers should be placed at the secured area
+• Paints, pesticides, and fertilizers should be placed in the secured area

 • Avoid looking directly at the sun

-• Make sure there are no sharp corners on the edges of furnishing and home fixtures
+• Ensure no sharp corners are on the edges of furnishing and home fixtures.

-• Always remove eye products and eye makeup like liner, kajal before going to bed
+• Always remove eye products and makeup like liner and kajal before bed.

 At work